 As the old saying goes: if you want something done right, do it yourself.
 If you’re a DIY landlord by choice, this sentiment is the ultimate foundation for the way you approach the job.
 Managing your property individually comes with many responsibilities that require a surprising amount of time, effort, and knowledge on your part.
 These include:

-Finding tenants (and losing them): The ability to pay the rent on time isn’t the only metric to judge a good tenant.
-Finding the right tenants for you is a difficult task, and missing any crucial red flags can result in a lot of headaches down the line, including risking damage to your property and navigating the awkward chore of evicting your tenants.
+Finding residents (and losing them): The ability to pay the rent on time isn’t the only metric to judge a good resident.
+Finding the right residents for you is a difficult task, and missing any crucial red flags can result in a lot of headaches down the line, including risking damage to your property and navigating the awkward chore of evicting your residents.

 Staying on top of admin: Everything from paying utility bills to maintaining records and doing taxes takes a fair amount of time and organization, and the day-to-day administrative tasks tend to pile up.